mrbrightsides/smarttourismchain/readme.txt

 == Credits ==

 SmartTourismChain is maintained by [Khudri](https://profiles.wordpress.org/khudri) and the [ELPEEF Dev Team](https://elpeef.com).
-This plugin is part of the [RANTAI](https://rantai.elpeef.com) (Riset Amanah Teknologi dan Integrasi) initiative to promote Web3 adoption in the tourism sector.
+This plugin is part of the [RANTAI](https://rantai.elpeef.com) (Trusted Research for Technology and Integration) initiative to promote Web3 adoption in the tourism sector.

+Last updated: 2025-08-08